 How Much Does It Cost to Build a House in Canada?
-Complete Breakdown
+2026

 After managing hundreds of construction projects across Canada, I’ve seen budgets swing wildly based on factors most people don’t consider upfront.
 Let me break down exactly what you’ll spend and how to avoid the costly surprises that catch most first-time builders off guard.